-Classic Festivals in Germany
+Classic Festivals & traditional events in Germany

 Germany is one of the most significant countries worldwide concerning the annual festivals.
 The festival tradition can be retraced into long bygone times and therefore is part of Germany’s diverse culture.
 In the warm summer months of every year the festival season is opened and attracts thousands and thousands of people from all over the world.
 From North to South and from West to East – whether it is a big metropolis or a tiny, historical village – the festivals take place all over the country and you’ll see places you’d never visit otherwise.
 The offer is multi-faceted and not limited to one art branch.
 Sometimes the festivals even combine all different sorts of the arts.
 Theater, Acting, Dance, Performance Art or Music – everyone will get his or hers money’s worth.
 Especially festivals with a focus on classical music have a long tradition in Germany and are therefore quite often the most renowned worldwide.
 Be mesmerized by the sound of international, prestigious orchestras and imposing up-and-coming talents.
 Conductors, artistic directors and musicians are waiting for you!
 A festival weekend will highlight culture and art at its best and revive you at the same time.
 A stay at one of our houses during a festival visit will ensure you a stress-free time, so you can simply focus on enjoying the events, concerts and exhibitions.
 We orientate ourselves on your needs.
 Short ways to the concert halls or culinary delicacies in the hotels kitchens – your recreation during your festival visit is our concern.
 Visit one of our hotels and convince yourself.
 The festival season 2011 invites you for a short holiday – a weekend full of joy, art and recreation!